Paul Rudd jokes about being named 'sexiest man alive' by People magazine | Entertainment

 Rudd, 52, whose career stretches back 30 years, seemed taken aback at the honor, as was his wife.
 "I do have an awareness, enough to know that when people hear that I'd be picked for this, they would say, 'What?'" he told People in a cover story.

 "She was stupefied," he said, describing the reaction of Julie, his wife of 18 years.
 "After some giggling and shock, she said, 'Oh, they got it right.'
 And that was very sweet."
-Rudd played the kind boyfriend of Lisa Kudrow's wacky Phoebe on the TV comedy "Friends" and later took larger roles in comedies like "Knocked Up" before playing Ant-Man in the Marvel superhero movie, followed by a sequel and appearances as the character in "Captain America: Civil War" and "Avengers: Endgame."
+Rudd played the kind boyfriend of Lisa Kudrow's wacky Phoebe on TV comedy "Friends" and later took larger roles in comedies like "Knocked Up."
+He later joined the Marvel superhero franchise, starring as "Ant-Man" in 2015.

-Rudd joked that he expected his life to change radically since he has received the annual title.
-"I'm hoping now that I'll finally be invited to some of those sexy dinners with Clooney and Pitt and B Jordan," he said.
+Rudd joked that he expected his life to change radically after getting the annual title.
+"I'm hoping now that I'll finally be invited to some of those sexy dinners with Clooney and Pitt and B Jordan," he told People.
 "And I figure I'll be on a lot more yachts."

 ALSO READ